ArweaveTeam/arweave/doc/ipfs-ar-daemon.md

 - User is sent an API Key which:
   - authorises use of Arweave's ar+ipfs api
   - links to their wallet
-- User is sent bash script (with user's guide) to run as a daemon
+- User is sent bash script ipfsar.sh (with user's guide) to run as a daemon

 ## bash script